What is GPU utilization?

 Rising MFU and goodput across the industry signal that more output is being squeezed from existing GPUs, which can ease effective demand growth.
 Watch efficiency gains alongside raw capacity: better utilization can lower cost per result even when chip supply is flat.

 Market read: MFU and goodput reveal how much of paid compute is actually useful.
 Evidence discipline: state the workload and setup behind any utilization figure, and keep illustrative percentages separate from measured runs.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Reading a GPU's peak performance as what you will get.
 Real jobs reach a fraction of theoretical FLOPs; ignoring MFU and goodput overstates effective capacity and understates the true cost per result.